fusion809/fusion809.github.io-old2/_posts/2016/10/FreeBSD/2016-10-22-how-to-install-mate-on-freebsd.md

 slim_enable="YES"
 ~~~

-## Step 3: Creating an xinitrc file
+## Step 3: Creating a xinitrc file
 Create a `.xinitrc` file in the home directory of whichever user account you intend to log into MATE as.
 This file should have the contents:

 ~~~bash